roland jp 80x0 config 53

 Sync Data with HW

-Sync Current Data from HW [1] will request the entire Performance, Upper & Lower layer and System settings from the JP to the plug-in user interface.
-Same function is achieved with “SYNC DATA FROM HW” button.
+Sync Data from HW [1] will request the entire Performance, Upper & Lower layer and System settings from the JP to the Editor user interface.

 JP-80×0 Editor User Manual – Sync and Push Data Options

-This option will overwrite your currently chosen bank in the Left Librarian View.
+This option will overwrite your currently chosen bank in the Upper Librarian View.
 In this case we would overwrite “Alan Marcero – Trance Soundset A.mid” permanently!

 Save As…